-• Youth Agri-preneurs in Coffee (Peru): In partnership with Pret a Manger and Cenfrocafe, work continued to develop training modules and materials to support youth entrepreneurs from smallholder coffee communities in Peru, with thematic areas including good practices in coffee farming; post-harvest coffee quality management and marketing; farm management, enterprise and leadership development.
-Throughout 2021, a cohort of 45 youth leaders undertook a 12-month MBA-style training programme, undertaking each of these thematic training modules through a combination of in-person and digitally convened training sessions, paired with on-farm learning experiences.
+• Youth Agripreneurs (Peru): In partnership with Pret a Manger and Cenfrocafe, work continued to develop training modules and materials to support youth entrepreneurs from smallholder coffee communities in Peru, with thematic areas including good practices in coffee farming; post-harvest coffee quality management and marketing; farm management, enterprise and leadership development.
+Throughout 2022, a cohort of 75 youth leaders undertook a 12-month MBA-style training programme, undertaking each of these thematic training modules through a combination of in-person and digitally convened training sessions, paired with on-farm learning experiences.